ashfaqfarooqui/openscenario-rs/actions.md

 ## Overview

-This document outlines the comprehensive implementation plan for adding **44 missing action types** to achieve complete OpenSCENARIO action system coverage.
-Currently, only 4/48 action types (8%) are implemented.
-This plan will bring the library to 100% action coverage.
+This document outlines the comprehensive implementation plan for adding **44 missing action types** to achieve complete OpenSCENARIO action system coverage. **29/48 action types (60%) are now implemented** across three completed phases.
+This plan will bring the library to 100% action coverage with only **19 actions remaining** across 3 phases.

 ## Current Implementation Status